Publications:

 Working Papers

-Attentions Online, Abatement Offline: A Natural Experiment from the Social Media in China (joint with Wei ZOU, Xiaoxing QI), R&R in Journal of the Association of Environmental and Resource Economists.
+Attentions Online, Abatement Offline: A Natural Experiment from the Social Media in China (joint with Wei ZOU, Xiaoxing QI).

 This paper investigates the real responses of firms and governments in authoritarianism states to social media activities, by exploiting spatial variation in online public attention after the unexpected release of the documentary Under the Dome in China in 2015.
 We combine several novel datasets and find that a 10 percentage increase in public attention to the documentary induces a significantly lower firm emission of SO2 and NO by 0.84 percentage and 0.47 percentage, respectively.
 IV estimation based on the filmmaker’s previous popularity supports the causal relationship.
 The event-study estimation suggests that the impact of public attention on air quality persists.
 Further analysis shows that after the release of the documentary, residents significantly raise environmental awareness, adjust energy consumption, and complain more about polluters to local governments.
 As a response, local governments also strengthen environmental regulation enforcement.

-Budgets Rolling and Year-End Spending in China (joint with Yucheng GUO), R&R in Journal of Economic Behavior and Organization.
+Budget Rollovers and Year-End Spending in China (joint with Yucheng GUO).
+R&R.

-Using the Budget Law reform in China as a quasi-natural experiment, this paper examines the causal impact of Use-it-or-lose-it budget rules on local governments year-end spending spikes.
-We exploit over 2.8 million government procurement contracts during 2014-2021, and develop a novel method to measure the quality of contract.
-We show the substantial surges in procurement contracts in the end of the year, and these contracts are more likely of low quality.
-The difference-in-difference model indicates that after the reform, local governments award 25.8% more procurement contracts, and double spending on procurement in the last month of the year.
-The year-end spending surges concentrate on goods and construction projects procurement, contracts with high values, and favor local suppliers.
-We suggest the hierarchical allocation of fiscal funds as the reason underlying the distortion caused by the UILI rules.
+This study exploits the reform of China's Budget Law, which restricts the rollover of fiscal surplus across years, to examine the impact of the use-it-or-lose-it (UILI) budget rules on year-end spending spikes.
+We analyze over 2.8 million government procurement contracts from 2014 to 2021 and develop a novel method to assess contract quality.
+We observe substantial surges in procurement contracts at the end of the year, which are more likely to be of low quality.
+The event study model indicates that after the reform, local governments awarded 25.8% more procurement contracts and doubled spending on procurement in the last month of the year.
+Year-end spending surges concentrate on goods and construction project procurement, high-value contracts, and favor local suppliers.
+We suggest that the hierarchical allocation of funds explains the distortion caused by the UILI rules.

-The Art of Not Being Chocked: Environmental Awareness, Vote with Feet, and Land Revenue in China (joint with Wei Zou).
+The Art of Not Being Chocked: Environmental Awareness, Vote with Feet, and Land Revenue in China (joint with Wei ZOU).
+R&R.

 This paper investigates the impact of environmental awareness on local fiscal revenue in China.
 We exploit the unexpected release of the environmental documentary Under the Dome in early 2015 as an exogenous shock on residents’ preferences.
 The generalized difference-in-difference estimation shows that on average, a one standard deviation increase in exposure to film reduces government land leasing revenue by 21.45 billion yuan.
 We employ the minimal distance from the city to the birthplace and first workplace of the filmmaker as the instrumental variable for exposure to the film.
 Consistent with the “vote with feet” mechanism, after the release of this film, residents increase their awareness of air pollution and express a higher intention to move to cleaner cities.
 Local governments also spend more on environmental protection as a response.
 This suggests the role of the property market in making authoritarian governments responsive to citizens’ preferences.